sadiaramzan838/60-days-challenge-on-Claude/README.md

 * Expanded the application's core functionality by implementing the next set of user-facing features while preserving compatibility with the existing codebase.
 * Enhanced reusable components, business logic, API integration, validation, and user workflows with production-ready implementation and thorough feature verification.
 * Refactored the codebase where needed, updated documentation, validated application stability, and prepared the project for advanced features in the next development phase.

+Day 56 – Complete the MVP & Deliver a Working Demo**

+* Completed the project's Minimum Viable Product (MVP) by integrating all core features into a fully functional, end-to-end application.
+* Verified application stability, refined the user experience, added the official AB Talks 60-Day Claude AI Challenge footer, and prepared the project for public demonstration.
+* Deployed the working MVP on a free hosting platform, validated the complete user flow, updated documentation, and finalized the project for live sharing and stakeholder feedback.